Why predictable Ridge Preservation starts with biology

 Step 5: Temporarisation and interdisciplinary planning

-Following socket sealing, Dr. Sanchez proceeds with temporarisation using a temporary denture while coordinating the patient’s transition into orthodontic treatment.
-Aligners were planned several weeks later as part of the interdisciplinary workflow.
+Following socket sealing, I proceed with temporarisation using a temporary denture while coordinating the patient’s transition into orthodontic treatment.
+Aligners were planned only a few weeks later as part of the interdisciplinary workflow.

 Although often overlooked in surgical education, temporarisation plays an important role in:

-For younger clinicians especially, this highlights an important aspect of modern regenerative dentistry:
+For clinicians building confidence in regeneration, this highlights an important aspect of modern regenerative dentistry:

 This type of long-term thinking helps clinicians move beyond “tooth replacement” toward comprehensive patient-centered care.